Umang077/Seaport_Data_Integration_ETL/README.md

 This project uses Prisma ORM to manage the PostgreSQL database.

-### Step 1 — Generate Prisma Client
+### Step 1: Generate Prisma Client

 Run:

-The below code will generate the confi files and to run in javascript change the .ts file to .js, also paste the code that i uploaded in prisma.confi.js file and also install the npm modules required before trying to run other npx prisma command
+The below code will generate the config files and to run in javascript change the .ts file to .js, also paste the code that i uploaded in prisma.config.js file and also install the npm modules required before trying to run other npx prisma command.

 ```bash
 npx prisma init